delta-hq/openblocklabs-starknet-data/README.md

-# Openblock Labs Market Depth Request
+# Openblock Labs LP Data Request
 As part of our partnership with the Starknet Foundation Grants Program, OpenBlock Labs requires participating protocols to index and graph their data.

 Much of this data is already available from different sources (on-chain, APIs), but an important data point often missing (without using roundabout methods) is the market depth for DEX analysis.